TD1501 3A 150KHZ 45V PWM Buck DC/DC Converter

 The TD1501 (TO-263 package) junction temperature rise above ambient temperature with a 3A load for various input and output voltages.
 This data was taken with the circuit operating as a buck switching regulator with all components mounted on a PC board to simulate the junction temperature under actual operating conditions.
 This curve can be used for a quick check for the approximate junction temperature for various conditions, but be aware that there are many factors that can affect the junction temperature.
 When load currents higher than 3A are used, double sided or multilayer PC boards with large copper areas and/or airflow might be needed, especially for high ambient temperatures and high output voltages.

 For the best thermal performance, wide copper traces and generous amounts of printed circuit board copper should be used in the board layout.
 (Once exception to this is the output (switch) pin, which should not have large areas of copper.)
-Large areas of copper provide the best transfer of heat (lower thermal resistance) to the surrounding air, and moving air lowers the thermal resistance even further.The output voltage of a switching power supply will contain a sawtooth ripple voltage at the switcher frequency, typically about 1% of the output voltage, and may also contain short voltage spikes at the peaks of the sawtooth waveform.
+Large areas of copper provide the best transfer of heat (lower thermal resistance) to the surrounding air, and moving air lowers the thermal resistance even further.Output Voltage Ripple and Transients

 The output ripple voltage is due mainly to the inductor sawtooth ripple current multiplied by the ESR of the output capacitor.